-You can talk to your CFS at your unit or meet with a PFM and attend a class at your local HSWL Regional Practice.
-Course offerings may include, Car Buying Basics, and a Home Buying course.
-The Coast Guard Mutual Assistance (CGMA) offers emergency assistance and interest-free loans, along with other supportive services.
-CG SUPRT Money Coaches are also additional resources for guidance.
-You may also access the Coast Guard Work-Life mobile app or the DoD FINRED Sen\$e mobile app for assistance with a variety of personal finance issues.
+You can talk to your CFS at your unit or meet with a PFM and attend a class at your local Fleet and Family Support Center (FFSC).
+Course offerings may include Million Dollar Sailor (MDS), Car-Buying Basics, and a Home-Buying course.
+The Navy-Marine Corps Relief Society (NMCRS) offers emergency assistance and interest-free loans, along with other supportive services.
+You can call Military OneSource for additional assistance.
+This is a great option for flexibility of scheduling since the call center has extended hours.
+You may also access the FINRED Sen\$e mobile app or the MyNavy Financial Literacy mobile app for assistance with a variety of personal finance issues.